 Subprocessor and Provider Inventory

 This inventory explains which providers or provider-like operational systems are used by the service and why.
+Where provider countries or retention periods depend on deployment region, customer configuration, or provider policy, the row states the public configuration boundary and control rule.
 Secret values, customer records, backup dumps, and raw provider console exports are not published here.

 | Provider or system | Status | Role | Data categories | Purpose | Retention / control boundary |